 - 4 ribs of celery (about 1.5-1.75 cups), sliced/chopped*

 - 1 small onion chopped

 - 1 head of caulflower (about 3+ cups) chopped

 - ½ cup brown rice

 - 4.5 cups vegetable broth

 - 1 can white beans

-- 1 TB tamari (or soy sauce if you're not gf)
+- 1 tablespoon tamari (or soy sauce if you're not gf)

-- 1 TB lemon juice (can sub apple cider vinegar)
+- 1 tablespoon lemon juice (can sub apple cider vinegar)

-Add all of the soup ingredients (except the cashews and water) to the Instant Pot, lock the lid, and cook on Manual for 22 minutes. (*Note: the Instant Pot can take a while to build up pressure (usually take at least 10 mins before it starts cooking)
+- Add all of the soup ingredients (except the cashews and water) to the Instant Pot, lock the lid, and cook on Manual for 22 minutes.

 (See post on why I do a quick release, this but feel free to do a natural release)